Black Lightning (TV series): Marketing

 On March 29, 2017, The CW released the first promotional image of Cress Williams as Jefferson Pierce in his official Black Lightning superhero costume.
 On May 18, the first trailer for the series was released.
-The main cast that were confirmed at the time, as well as executive producers Salim Akil and Mara Brock Akil attended the 2017 San Diego Comic-Con International on July 22 to promote the season.
+The main cast that were confirmed at the time, as well as executive producers Salim Akil and Mara Brock Akil attended the 2017 San Diego Comic-Con on July 22 to promote the season.
 On December 12, The CW released key art for the series in the form of the season's first promotional poster featuring Williams, China Anne McClain, and Nafessa Williams as their characters.
 On January 4, 2018, The CW and Warner Bros Television released the first look at Nafessa Williams as Anissa Pierce in her official Thunder superhero costume.
 On March 25, the producers and writers of the season attended the 2018 WonderCon and screened the episode "Sins of the Father: The Book of Redemption" at their panel ahead of its official debut on The CW.
-The main cast of the second season as well as the Akils attended San Diego Comic-Con International on July 21 to promote the season.
+The main cast of the second season as well as the Akils attended San Diego Comic-Con on July 21 to promote the season.
 The first trailer of the season was released on September 6.
 On December 13, The CW released the first promotional image of China Anne McClain as Jennifer Pierce in her official Lightning superhero costume.
-Several of the main cast members of the third season attended San Diego Comic-Con International on July 20, 2019, to promote the season.
+Several of the main cast members of the third season attended San Diego Comic-Con on July 20, 2019, to promote the season.
 The first trailer of the season was released on September 24.